MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 ---

-You can also connect to Azure PostgreSQL Flexible server and create a database using [Azure Data Studio](/sql/azure-data-studio/download-azure-data-studio) or any other IDE that supports PostgreSQL.
+You can also connect to Azure PostgreSQL Flexible server and create a database using [psql][15] or an IDE that supports PostgreSQL like [Azure Data Studio](/sql/azure-data-studio/download-azure-data-studio).
+For steps using psql, see [Configure the managed identity on the postgresql database](#configure-the-managed-identity-on-the-postgresql-database).

 ## Create a user-assigned managed identity